 When hundreds of students need to download 100 MB files, you want to leverage all your available bandwidth, instead of having backup lines just sitting there idle.

-As the abilities of technology increase, so has the reliance and use of technology to expand and stay ahead of (or just keep up with) the competition.
-This has created a greater demand for reliable networks with unlimited bandwidth.
-For a growing business, keeping up with these needs can be very difficult– especially on a slow or unstable network.
+Cisco estimates that annual global IP traffic will reach 3.3 ZB per year by 2021, or 278 exabytes (EB) per month.
+Our reliance on the use of technology has created a greater demand for reliable networks with unlimited bandwidth.
+For a growing business, keeping up with these needs can be very difficult — especially on a slow or unstable network.

 Automatic Updates – A sneaky bandwidth eater that is often overlooked is the automatic update.
 Whether Critical-on-Demand (COD), driver updates, service pack updates or security updates, all types of automatic updates consume a considerable amount of bandwidth.

-CRM & Marketing Automation – Today, internal processes rely on access to systems like CRMs and Marketing Automation systems.
-And, it’s not just sales and marketing that suffer when these tools are unaccesible, productivity throughout the organization goes down.
-CRMs are no longer just a place for representatives to take notes about customer calls, they’ve become analytics dashboards for the health of the business.
-Marketing automation systems have become the connective tissue between the organization, its customers and return on investment on business tactics.
+CRM & Marketing Automation – Many internal processes rely on access to systems like CRM and Marketing Automation.
+It’s not just sales and marketing that suffer when these tools are inaccessible; productivity throughout the organization goes down.
+CRM systems have become analytics dashboards for the health of the business.
+Marketing automation systems have become the connective tissue between the organization, their customers and return on investment from business tactics.

 Email – There are few jobs that don’t require frequent email use.
 While sending an email might not stall your network, constant use, updates, and leaving email applications open for the entire workday can put a strain on a network dependent on available bandwidth.

-IP Video Surveillance – Streaming video surveillance, similar to accessing television through the Internet, requires significant storage capabilities to store footage, and bandwidth to watch and monitor.
+IP Video Surveillance – Streaming video surveillance, like accessing television through the Internet, requires significant storage capabilities to store footage, and bandwidth to watch and monitor.

 Malware – Malware and viruses are often the cause of an instant jump in bandwidth use, slowing down your network significantly.
 Protect your WAN by implementing security measures to block malware attempts, and keep track of bandwidth usage to detect breaches quickly.

-Real-Time Data Backup – Similar to file sharing programs, real-time backups stay open and in use during the day and are a necessary measure for companies dealing with sensitive and streaming data.
+Real-Time Data Backup – As with file sharing programs, real-time backups stay open and in use during the day and are a necessary measure for companies dealing with sensitive and streaming data.

 Time-Wasting Applications – Websites and applications including Facebook, YouTube, and Pandora are slowing down networks across the world on a daily basis, but depending on your business, they may still be an important resource to employees.